yangfangs/physpetools/docs/docs/tutorial.md

 ####  2.Reconstruct phylogenetic tree by highly conserved protein method

-When the users use PhySpeTree automatically build phylogenetic tree, the users can use `--hcp` arguments to specify use highly conserved protein way to reconstruct phylogenetic tree.
-The default use 1 thread to reconstruct phylogenetic tree, if you want to use more threads can use `-t` parameter to set the threads to be used.
-Here we use the default value 1 thread to reconstruct 191 species phylogenetic tree.
+When users use PhySpeTree automatically build phylogenetic tree, the users can use `--hcp` arguments to specify use highly conserved protein method to build tree.
+The default use 1 thread to reconstruct phylogenetic tree.
+If you want to use more threads can use `-t` parameter to set the threads to be used.
+Here we used the default value 1 thread to build 191 species phylogenetic tree.

 ```
 $ PhySpeTree autobuild -i 191speciesnames.txt -o 191_pro --hcp